Skip to main content

 Supply

 Development activity remains selective.
 Following the removal of earlier project moratoriums, approvals have resumed under controlled planning frameworks.
 New developments are largely positioned within upscale categories.
+Structural constraints including limited land availability, environmental regulation and infrastructure capacity continue to restrict large-scale expansion, limiting oversupply risk and supporting medium-term pricing resilience.

 Outlook

 Seychelles enters 2026 with stable fundamentals but continued exposure to external economic factors.
 Key variables include European economic performance, currency stability, aviation capacity and operating cost inflation.
+Market growth is expected to align more closely with long-term averages, supported by controlled supply expansion and sustained luxury demand.

 Notable deal in 2025: n/a